-The Master of Arts in Christian Studies program is to prepare a person for specialized ministries in various settings.
-It seeks to form persons with professional and Christian understandings towards their specific ministerial goals.
+The Master of Arts in Christian Studies program prepares students for specialized ministries in various settings.
+It seeks to form students with professional and Christian understandings of their specific ministerial goals.

 The M.A.C.S. program aims to foster and equip students to have the following qualities: